jeromeetienne/AR.js/README.md

 # Try it on Mobile

 It works on all platforms.
 Android, IOS and window phone.
-It run **any browser with WebGL and WebRTC**.
-(for IOS, you need to update to ios11)
+It runs on **any browser with WebGL and WebRTC** (for iOS, you need to update to iOS11),

 To try on your phone is only 2 easy steps, check it out!